kyaiooiayk/MLOps-Machine-Learning-Operations/tutorials/Flask/README.md

 ## Flask and scaling up
 - Flask’s built-in server is not suitable for production as it doesn’t scale well.
+- The Flask server is not powerful enough to support production loads.
+Instead, you should use gunicorn and nginx for proper deployment.
 - For some small project is fine but if you want to see how to deploy a Flask application properly see [this](https://flask.palletsprojects.com/en/1.1.x/deploying/)
 ***